FranczakRobert/ListRepos/README.md

 # Description

-This api is created to retrieve data about the user's repository.

-Api uses GitHub Api as backing API.
+This API makes it easy to retrieve user-owned repository data.
+Using the GitHub API as a basis, it provides basic information about non-fork repositories in JSON format.
+The data includes repository names, owner logins and details about each branch, including their names and last SHA approval.

 # Data
 The data is returned in JSON format.